Government Support & Advice

 Please see here for more detailed government advice.
 This guidance will be updated as the situation changes.

-Fiona Hyslop, Cabinet Secretary for Culture, Tourism and External Affairs summarised the actions the Scottish Government is taking to aid businesses including measures worth £2.2 billion beginning the 1 April:
+Below are the additional actions the Scottish Government is taking to aid businesses including measures worth £2.2 billion, starting 1 April:

 - a full year’s 100% non-domestic rates relief for retail, hospitality and tourism